There are two common types of cattle guards and two different means of installing them. The type of guard will determine the type of installation.

 Flat Cattle Guard Installation

-Flat cattle guards are not designed to lay on the ground like the boxed.
-They require footings and a vault to be installed properly.
+Flat top rail design requires footings and a vault to be installed properly.
 A permanent installation requires a full concrete vault made up of 6″ walls around the perimeter.
 These walls hold the dirt out of the space under the guard, while footers provide support to disperse the weight of the crossing vehicles.

 Concrete footers are poured inside the vault and provide support for the beams to rest on.
 Consult with your local contractor to determine your actual support needs based on local soil conditions, but generally the footers should be 12 inches in width and 18 inches deep to support each beam of the cattle guard.
 It is important that the footers are positioned to support the cattle guard and are able to disperse the full weight of the crossing traffic.